Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

      6: 0000000000000000     0 NOTYPE  GLOBAL DEFAULT    2 _start
 ```

-Here we can see a list of the file symbols.
+Here we can see a list of the symbols.
 The first one is always null.
 There
 are the symbols that we defined in our assembly, and some others introduced by
 the assembler like the file name and symbols for each section (used for
 relocation).